-The primary limitation of financial statements is its heavy reliance on historical costs, indifference to inflation, prone to frauds, easily manipulated, etc. Financial statement limitations are relatable with current markets looking at the accounting and financial fraud in the news every day.
+The primary limitations of financial statements are their heavy reliance on historical costs, indifference to inflation, being prone to fraud, being easily manipulated, etc. Financial statement limitations are relatable with current markets looking at the accounting and financial fraud in the news every day.
 Let us see more in detail the limitations of financial statements.

 Limitations / Disadvantages of Financial Statements